 Please see a list of available volunteer opportunities below:

 A museum docent is a creative, imaginative, enthusiastic individual who provides interpretative services to National Steinbeck Center visitors through guided tours and workshops, as well as special events such as family programs, exhibit openings, adult activities, and museum outreach programs.
 Must have a working knowledge of the life and work of John Steinbeck in order to provide correct answers to questions commonly asked by guests, or willing to learn that material.
 A docent should be able to speak in public and present information to groups of all ages in an organized and enjoyable manner.
 Spanish translation and speaking ability is a plus!
-Approximate obligation: eight hours per month:
+Approximate obligation: eight hours per month.
+Anticipated tasks:

 - Attend informative and fun docent-training classes

-- Study selected readings
+- Study selected readings and resources

 - Accompany other docents on guided tours to gain knowledge and skills in leading groups